joakim-brannstrom/dextool/plugin/mutate/doc/design/options.md

     -   *resetMutant* : lets the user reset all mutants with the status/state specified with *--status* to the status specified with *--to-status*.
     -   *removeMutant* : Remove all mutants of the specified kind (*--mutant*) from the database.
     -   *removeTestCase* : Remove all test cases that match the supplied regex.
+    -   *markMutant*: Mark a mutant with a specific status and provide a rationale.
+Will both mark the mutant in mutationStatusTable and in a separate table.

 - --test-case-regex : Regular expression to use when removing test cases.